 The overriding problem with this myth is that it is dangerous for you.
 If you think about it, would an oncologist suggest that a cancer patient wait until his or her tumor gets a bit larger before treating it?
 Obviously not, so why would you wait to address your problems with drugs and alcohol?
 Further delay could lead to additional consequences including health issues and even death.

 There is little evidence that you need to rack up a certain scorecard full of negative consequences before you seek help and successfully begin a life in recovery.
-In fact, studies referenced by Psychology Today show that an addict with fewer problems and less emotional stress may be more driven in early recovery.
+An addict with fewer problems and less emotional stress may be more driven in early recovery.
 The point is that whether or not you have just lost everything or are just tired of relying on drugs and alcohol, you have an equal shot at recovery.

 Get Help for Addiction Through a Florida Drug Rehab